 For your HVAC system, that is.
-For much of the month of October, we here in Nashville are usually in this weather sweet spot between warm and cool.
+For much of the month of October, we here in the area are usually in this weather sweet spot between warm and cool.
 It’s such a sweet spot that you might find yourself switching off the A/C and opening the windows.

-But we think you should take a little more advantage of this reduced need for air conditioning in Nashville, TN.
+But we think you should take a little more advantage of this reduced need for air conditioning.
 How do you do that?
 Fall is the perfect time for maintenance—and here’s how it could go for you.

 - Set the house thermostat for maximum winter efficiency—which is 68 degrees.
 (78 in summer)

 - Check all electrical connections and tighten them

 - Use a voltmeter to ensure that the enough energy is running to the system

 - Lubricate moving parts

 - Check all connections and replace all that are cracked or displaced

 - Of course, check the air filter in your indoor air return (replace it every 90 days but check it once a month)